vault27/Foundation/vxlan.md

 None of the other fields that flow-based ECMP normally uses are suitable for use with VXLANs.
 All tunnels between the same two VTEPs have the same outer source and destination IP addresses, and the UDP destination port is set to port 4789 by definition.
 Therefore, none of these fields provide a sufficient way for ECMP to differentiate flows.

 That is why UDP is used, not IP for example.

+All VxLAN packets from one Leaf to another have different UDP source ports for load balancing purposes.

 ## BUM traffic